matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-deployment.md

 This means that while for smart contracts the nonce on zkSync behaves the same way as on Ethereum, for EOAs calculating the address of the deployed contract is not as straightforward.
 On Ethereum, it can be safely calculated as `hash(RLP[address, nonce])`, while on zkSync it is recommended to wait until the contract is deployed and catch the `ContractDeployed` event emitted by [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer) with the address of the newly deployed contract.
 All of this is done in the background by the SDK.

-To gain a deterministic address, you should use the `create2` method from [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer).
-It is available for EOAs as well, but it is not available in the SDK yet.
+To have a deterministic address, you should use the `create2` method from [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer).
+It is available for EOAs as well.

 ## Deploying contracts from L1